fluent/fluentd-docs-gitbook/input/udp.md

 | :--- | :--- | :--- |
 | true | false | 0.14.10 |

-`in_tcp` uses the parser plugin to parse the payload.
+`in_udp` uses the parser plugin to parse the payload.

 For more details: